Carbon dioxide (CO2): sources and health impacts

 👉 Improve the energy transition

-Shifting the maximum amount of electricity and heat production to low-carbon sources, such as renewables or nuclear power³
+By shifting the maximum amount of electricity and heat production to low-carbon sources, such as renewable energy or nuclear power.³

 👉 Transform our modes of transport